 VBUS Thru: VBUS Through Cable, either Yes or No, as specified in the Cable VDO.

 Latency: Cable Latency, as specified in the Cable VDO.

 Term: Cable Termination, as specified in the Cable VDO.

-SOP DP: True if an SOP'' controller is present, as specified in the Cable VDO.
+SOP DP: True if the emitter indicates an SOP'' controller is present, as specified in the Cable VDO.